nutanix-japan/Consolidated_Storage_Bootcamp_Material/files_replication/files_replication.rst

 #.
 Return to your Windows Tools VM and access the failed over share in Windows Explorer

 #.
-Login to the Windows Tools VM with the following credentials:
+Login to your Windows Tools VM with the following credentials:

    - **Username** - administrator@ntnxlab.local
 	 - **Password** - nutanix/4u